Thblink1995/notes-obsidian/files/Vocabulaire-phrases.md

 Phir = then / again
 Par = but / on

+#phrases
 Exemples :
 - Ma kal nahi aauge kuuki kal muhje kahi jana hai = je ne viendrai pas demain pcq j'irais qque part.
 - To tum kal nahi aoge. = So, you won't be coming tomorrow.
+- Agar tum cahate to tum karte. = If you wanted you would have done.